totalspectrum/tinyscript/README.md

 Environment Requirements
 ------------------------

 The interpreter is quite self-contained; the only external functions it uses are `abort` (called if we run out of memory), `outchar` (called to print a single character), and `memcpy`. `outchar` is the only one of these that is non-standard.
-It takes a single int as parameter and print it.
+It takes a single int as parameter and prints it as a character.
 This is the function the interpreter uses for output e.g. in the `print` statement.

 Application Usage
 -----------------